whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/PC.md

 ---

-### PC-Software-Hackintosh
+#### PC-Software-Hackintosh

 ![](https://www.insanelymac.com/uploads/monthly_2018_10/downloadMacOS.png.4412d87823271ff027a92b514c53deda.png)

 [[Guide] AIO Guides For Hackintosh - Tutorials (The Genius Bar) - InsanelyMac Forum](https://www.insanelymac.com/forum/topic/298027-guide-aio-guides-for-hackintosh) - ALL IN ONE GUIDES FOR HACKINTOSH Hi friends!
 Here are all the guides that I've written based on my experience with the help of my friends.
 Some are based on existing guides, but I have redefined to suit more system.
 Most of the guides are about Mavericks.
-I'm looking forward to receive your feedb...
+I'm looking forward to receive your feedb…

 2022-02-24T13:17:34.000Z